JetBrains/kotlin-web-site/docs/topics/lombok.md

 ## Maven

-To use Lombok compiler plugin, add the plugin `lombok` to the `compilerPlugins` section and the dependency `kotlin-maven-lombok` to the `dependencies` section.
+To use the Lombok compiler plugin, add the plugin `lombok` to the `compilerPlugins` section and the dependency `kotlin-maven-lombok` to the `dependencies` section.
 If you use [Lombok configuration file](https://projectlombok.org/features/configuration) `lombok.config`, provide a path to it to the plugin in the `pluginOptions`.
 Add the following lines to the `pom.xml` file: